nsndimt/SSP/README.md

-Code For Metric-Based Meta-Learning for Few-Shot Named Entity Recognition: A Simple Span Prototypical Network
+Code For Less is more: A Prototypical framework for Efficient Few-Shot Named Entity Recognition

 ## Enviroment